best farmland markets

 3. AcreValue Maps

-AcreValue.com is a website widely used by farmland brokers, landowners, appraisers, and many other industry professionals for determining approximate values on a per-acre and per-county basis.
+AcreValue.com is a website widely used by farmland brokers, landowners, appraisers, and many other industry professionals to determine approximate values on a per-acre and per-county basis.

-It currently maintains data throughout the entire United States with the exception of Hawaii and Alaska.
-Some of the data is free (like per-acre values and recent land sales figures), and some of it requires a paid subscription (landowner mailing addresses, parcel searches by the owner, searching with advanced filters, and more).
+It currently maintains data throughout the entire United States except Hawaii and Alaska.
+Some data is free (like per-acre values and recent land sales figures), and some require a paid subscription (landowner mailing addresses, parcel searches by the owner, searching with advanced filters, and more).

 At the very least, it can provide a decent starting point if you're trying to gauge approximately what farmland values are in a given area.
-However, just like valuing any piece of vacant land, getting a realistic figure requires a lot more research into the property's unique characteristics… looking at comparable sales is certainly helpful, but it can almost never give a conclusive valuation for a vacant land property (as much as we all wish it was that simple).
+However, just like valuing any piece of vacant land, getting a realistic figure requires a lot more research into the property's unique characteristics… looking at comparable sales is certainly helpful, but it can rarely give a conclusive valuation for a vacant land property (as much as we all wish it were that simple).

 Nevertheless, as a “Step 1” in identifying a market where you want to invest, this can be a helpful tool in getting started.